Abhishekingle662/origin-takehome-interview/README.md

 ---

 ## ✉️ Overview
-Welcome 👋 — and thanks for taking the time to complete Origin Speech Therapy’s take-home challenge.
+Welcome 👋 — and thanks for taking the time to complete Origin Therapy’s take-home challenge.
 This exercise mirrors real full-stack work at **Origin**: connecting clean backend APIs to polished, type-safe UIs.

 You’ll build a small **Therapist Session Dashboard** using **Next.js**, **TypeScript**, and a provided **Neon Postgres** database.